seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 ### Directorial goals
 ***Tawaf*** is a visual soundtrack envisioned by filmmaker and music producer Kaan Cansiz ([@kaansaesthetic](https://www.instagram.com/kaansaesthetic/)).

-It annotates the debut release [*A Quiet Farewell, 2016 to 2018*](https://slausonmalone.bandcamp.com/album/a-quiet-farwell-2016-2018) by [Slauson Malone](http://slausonmalone.com).
+It annotates the album [*A Quiet Farewell, 2016 to 2018*](https://slausonmalone.bandcamp.com/album/a-quiet-farwell-2016-2018) by [Slauson Malone](http://slausonmalone.com).

 Its style is characterised by wide open spaces, in natural environments and urban areas.